Sarikabathini/traffic-congestion-vanets/README.md

 ## How to Run
 1. Install SUMO and NS-3
-2. Clone this repository
+2. Download or clone this repository
 3. Run the simulation files
-4. View results in the SUMO interface
+4. Analyze results in the SUMO interface

 ## Author
 Bathini Sarika